 7. Breach of Privacy

-In the event of a privacy breach, GROWSAFE has a process in place to manage the breach and minimise harm to the affected individual.
+NZAET's General Manager is the first point of contact in the event of a privacy breach.
+NZAET has a process in place to manage the breach and minimise harm to the affected individual.
 These steps include:

 ||Stop the practice that caused the breach